 The alternative is a suction cup mount.
-They are user-friendly and make it easy to being taken out and adjusted.
+They are user-friendly and make it easy to be taken out and adjusted.
 But they are more prone to fall off, cause vibration or distort cam visuals.

 One aspect you should consider is if you’re using the dash cam in multiple cars.
-If so, suction cups allows to easily place a dash cam from one vehicle to another.
+If so, suction cups allow to easily place a dash cam from one vehicle to another.
 The same can’t be said of adhesive pads.

 The cigarette lighter of the car is the typical power supply for dash cams.
 The camera will start recording as soon as the ignition is turned on.